 June 2020 saw Diane Modahl appointed as Chair of the new Youth Task Force – which will help to develop a Young Person’s Guarantee in Greater Manchester.

-Protecting and progressing young people’s future is key, particularly around securing future prosperity.
+The Guarantee aims to protect and progress young people’s futures, particularly around securing future prosperity.